 A record must also be kept in accordance with any other requirements as determined by the Electoral Commissioner.

-A person or entity who fails to comply with these requirements will be subject to civil penalties.
+Persons or entities who fail to comply with these requirements are subject to civil penalties.

 Section 317 of the Electoral Act provides for the retention of records.